oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/nauru.md

 mixed legal system of common law based on the English model and customary law

 ### 憲法
-- `history`: effective 29 January 1968
+- `歷史`: effective 29 January 1968
-- `amendments`: proposed by Parliament; passage requires two-thirds majority vote of Parliament; amendments to constitutional articles, such as the republican form of government, protection of fundamental rights and freedoms, the structure and authorities of the executive and legislative branches, also require two-thirds majority of votes in a referendum; amended several times, last in 2018
+- `修正`: proposed by Parliament; passage requires two-thirds majority vote of Parliament; amendments to constitutional articles, such as the republican form of government, protection of fundamental rights and freedoms, the structure and authorities of the executive and legislative branches, also require two-thirds majority of votes in a referendum; amended several times, last in 2018

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction